hashicorp/terraform-website/content/source/docs/enterprise-legacy/runs/multifactor-authentication.html.md

 # AWS Multi-Factor Authentication for Terraform Runs in Terraform Enterprise

+!> **Deprecation warning**: Terraform Enterprise (Legacy) features of Atlas will no longer be actively developed or maintained and will be fully decommissioned on Thursday, May 31, 2018.
+Please see our [Upgrading From Terraform Enterprise (Legacy)](https://www.terraform.io/docs/enterprise/upgrade/index.html) guide to migrate to the new Terraform Enterprise.

 You can optionally configure Terraform plans and applies to use multi-factor authentication using [AWS Secure Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html).

 This option is disabled by default and can be enabled by an organization owner.

-!> This is an advanced feature that enables changes to active infrastructure without user confirmation.
+-> This is an advanced feature that enables changes to active infrastructure without user confirmation.
 Please understand the implications to your infrastructure before enabling.